 The advice donors will get.

-Every competent tax attorney walking a client through a domicile change is going to say some version of the same thing:
+Every competent tax attorney walking a client through a domicile change will give the same advice:

 Stop giving to Washington charities.
 Redirect your giving to charities in your new state.
 It will help your case.